Grand Jury Indictment – What Are My Options?

 (1) Dismissing a Federal Grand Jury Indictment Case

 Despite the wealth of potential reasons, dismissals in federal criminal cases are rare for two reasons.
 First, the system is built on its trust in the grand jury process.
-This means that a judge cannot simply overturn the decision of the grand jurors who authorized the indictment.
+This means that a judge cannot simply overturn the grand jury’s decision who authorized the grand jury indictment.
 It is the constitutional task of the grand jurors to deliberate and decide on whom to charge.
 Second, almost all requests for dismissals are based on the defendant’s claim that the government’s allegations are wrong.
 In other words, the defendant will say that he did not commit the offense, the offense is unjust, and that he is not guilty.
 The problem with this position is that in the federal justice system, the questions of innocence and guilt are exclusively assigned to 12 jurors.
 In other words, a federal judge is not authorized to decide whether the government’s factual accusations or the defendant’s denial of facts ought to be believed.
-Deciding facts is the jury’s job.
+Deciding facts is the jury’s job as part of the federal grand jury process.

 Nonetheless, every defendant is entitled to a careful review of all options by their trusted attorney.
 Doing so helps to hone the strategy and demonstrate to the prosecutor that the best defense team is ready to stand up and fight the charges in every way.
 Furthermore, there are instances in which a request for dismissal is most promising, such as in instances of prosecutorial misconduct and the statute of limitations.
 Both of these scenarios are extremely convoluted and thus often good opportunities for a defense counsel to argue valid legal objections.
 When you call 888-680-1745, you will learn how our team has obtained dismissals in past cases.